morandd/aframe-multitouch-look-controls/README.md

-# aframe-multitouch-look-controls
+# multitouch-look-controls

 This is an AFrame free-look camera controller for touchscreen devices.
-This controller only listens to touch events.
+It will automatically switch over to a normal AFrame `look-controls` on desktop an in VR/HMD mode, and thus can be used as a drop-in replacement for look-controls.

-The gestures are:
+The touch gestures are:
 * Single touch drag for pich and yaw
 * Two finger drag to dolly left/right (perpendicular to look direction) and up/down
 * Pinch to zoom (implemented as dolly)

-The default AFrame camera controlls support touch to yaw, but not the other gestures.
+The default AFrame camera controls support touch to yaw, but not the other gestures.

-The way I've used this so far is to create a new camera, with just this controller, then use [dans-camera-juggler](https://morandd.github.io/dans-aframe-camera-juggler/) to activate that camera when on mobile.
+On desktop and in VR mode (between `enter-vr` and `exit-vr` events) this controls pauses itself and switches to a look-controls on the current camera.
+This means it listens for mouse input and deviceorientation events.

 # API #